 All of the state's electric utilities are active REVI members.
-Connecticut Light & Power (a Northeast Utilities company), The United Illuminating Company and the Connecticut Municipal Electric Energy Cooperative (CMEEC) are partnering on a number of joint initiatives to advance EV transportation.
+Connecticut Light & Power (DBA Eversource Energy), The United Illuminating Company and the Connecticut Municipal Electric Energy Cooperative (CMEEC) are partnering on a number of joint initiatives to advance EV transportation.

-REVI members in the Commonwealth include National Grid, NSTAR, Western Massachusetts Electric Company (a Northeast Utilities company) and the Massachusetts Municipal Wholesale Electric Company (MMWEC).
+REVI members in the Commonwealth include National Grid, NSTAR (DBA Eversource Energy), Western Massachusetts Electric Company (DBA Eversource Energy) and the Massachusetts Municipal Wholesale Electric Company (MMWEC).

 REVI member National Grid is the utility partner of Project Get Ready’s Rhode Island chapter (PGR RI).
 In January 2010, Rhode Island became the first state and Providence the first community in the northeast to join Project Get Ready, an initiative led by the nationally-renowned Rocky Mountain Institute.
 Read press release

-Public Service of New Hampshire (PSNH), a Northeast Utilities company, has a team of EV subject matter experts to support interested customers.
+Public Service of New Hampshire (PSNH) doing business as Eversource Energy, has a team of EV subject matter experts to support interested customers.